 Eligibility

-• Must be working on an NIH R01 application (for any deadline through the following Fall)
+- Must be actively working on an NIH R01 application

-• Must commit to meeting with your writing group for a minimum of 1.5 hours every other week throughout the academic year
+- Must commit to meeting with your writing group for a minimum of 1.5 hours every week throughout the semester

 Registration